 - A service after 2,000 hours of use (about once a year) for major maintenance

-The following checklists provide an overview of essential maintenance for each of these timeframes.
+The following checklists provide an overview of the essential maintenance during each of these timeframes.

 Minor Maintenance (250 hours)

-- Cleaning or changing the engine cooling system and air filter
+- Clean or change the engine cooling system and air filter

-- Adjusting engine idle speed and ignition timing
+- Adjust the engine idle speed and ignition timing

-- Cleaning and lubricating the mast, frame, and chain
+- Clean and lubricate the mast, frame, and chain

 Intermediate Maintenance (500 hours)

-- Draining the water separator and cleaning the radiator
+- Drain the water separator and clean the radiator

 Major Maintenance (2,000 hours)

-- Changing the fuel strainer and water separator
+- Change the fuel strainer and water separator

-- Replacing the distribution belt and gasket seal
+- Replace the distribution belt and gasket seal

-- Cleaning or replacing the interior ventilation filter
+- Clean or replace the interior ventilation filter

 How to Operate a Forklift Safely

-Forklift safety also comes down to how you operate the vehicle.
-Here are some ways to ensure you’re operating your forklift safely.
+Forklift safety comes down to how skillfully you operate the vehicle as well as your awareness of your surroundings.
+Here are some ways to ensure you’re operating your forklift safely at your workplace.

 1. Obtain OSHA-Approved Certification